HG-ha/nsfwpy/README_EN.md

 English | [简体中文](README.md)

 # nsfwpy
-A lightweight Python library for image content analysis using deep learning models to identify potentially inappropriate content.
+A lightweight Python library for image content analysis using deep learning models to detect inappropriate content in images.

 ## Features

-- Lightweight implementation with minimal dependencies
+- Lightweight implementation with minimal dependencies, easy to deploy
-- Support for various image formats (almost all common formats)
+- Support for multiple image formats (almost all common formats)
-- Command-line tool, Python API, and HTTP API interfaces
+- Provides Command Line Tool, Python API, and HTTP API interfaces
-- Support for Windows and other operating systems
+- Supports Windows and other operating systems
 - Automatic model download and caching
 - Pre-compiled versions available